Conditional Vendi Score: Prompt-Aware Diversity Evaluation for Generative AI Models and LLMs: Numerical Results

-\textbf{Measuring Conditional-Vendi across prompt types.} To measure Conditional-Vendi conditioned on the prompt type, we created 5000 prompts with different categories using GPT4o and generated the corresponding images with the text-to-image models.
-In Figure~\ref{fig:inequities_pixart}, top 2 groups of PixArt-$\alpha$ in terms of conditional entropy values are shown.
-We observed that "dog" text-based top 3 clusters of images looked more diverse than the image clusters for "airplane"-type prompts.
-Also, our evaluated Conditional-Vendi score of "dog" texts was significantly higher than that of the "airplane" class.
-We have tested other generative models in the appendix.
+\textbf{Measuring Conditional-Vendi across prompt types.} To measure Conditional-Vendi conditioned on the prompt type, we created 10,000 prompts with different categories using GPT-4o and generated the corresponding images with the text-to-image models.
+We reported Conditional-Vendi and RKE for the top 3 groups in the text data on PixArt-$\alpha$, Stable Diffusion XL and FLUX text-to-image generative models.
+As shown in Figure~\ref{fig:inequities_pixart}, Figure~\ref{fig:inequities_pixart_appendix}, and Figure~\ref{fig:inequities_flux}, we observed the same behavior during these experiments: the Conditional-Vendi score for "dog" prompts was significantly higher than for the "airplane" and "sofa" categories.
+This observation suggests that the outputs of generative models are unbalanced when presented with different groups of text prompts.

 \textbf{Text-to-Video Model Evaluation.} For the experiments on video data, to ensure the fairness of our evaluation, we used VBench samples \citep{huang2023vbench}, which generated samples belong to the 8 content categories.
 In Figure~\ref{fig:text-to-video-clustering}, we used VideoCrafter-1, Show-1, and Open-Sora-1.2.
-We observed that VideoCrafter videos look less diverse and, in some cases, may not correlate significantly with the captions, when compared to Open-Sora.
+We observed that VideoCrafter videos look less diverse and, in some cases, may not correlate significantly with the captions when compared to Open-Sora.
 Confirming this observation, the Conditional-Vendi and Information-Vendi scores were lower for VideoCrafter than those for Open-Sora.

+\textbf{Large Language Models Evaluation.} To evaluate Conditional-Vendi and RKE on LLMs, we varied the temperature parameter and generated 20K short stories with Llama 2 for each temperature setting as shown in Table~\ref{tab:llama_temperature}.
+We also provided a comparison of the generated prompts in Figure~\ref{fig:llama_samples}.
+The dataset covered 10 genres, each with 20 distinct subjects and themes.
+We further tested Conditional-Vendi and Conditional-RKE scores on Gemma 3 \cite{team2025gemma} and Phi 4 Mini \cite{microsoft2025phi4mini}.
+As shown in Table~\ref{tab:llama_temperature}, both Conditional-Vendi and RKE increase with higher temperatures, indicating that the outputs become more diverse.
+Additional numerical results on other LLMs are presented in the Appendix.

 \textbf{Image-Captioning Evaluation.} For image captioning, we used 10 classes from the ImageNet dataset as input for BLIP-2, GIT and GPT4o-mini.
 In Figure~\ref{fig:image-captioning}, we compared captions for the top three groups of images: gas pump, church, and cassette player.
 GIT generated more diverse captions compared to BLIP, which was confirmed by the Conditional-Vendi scores.
 On the other hand, GPT4o-mini generated longer and more detailed captions compared to GIT, which was also reflected in the evaluated Conditional-Vendi and Information-Vendi scores.